kitsuiwebster/minecraft-java-server-admin-commands/README.md

 whitelist remove <player>
 ```

-`<player>` is the username of the player that you to add to/from the whitelist.
+`<player>` is the username of the player you want to add to/from the whitelist.

 ## Turn the server whitelist on/off